stouffer/EvoGeoModules/manuscript/outline.md

 trees have been rendered ultrametric.
 We use *PACO* [@balb; @doi] to measure the congruence between trees knowing the matrix of interaction. *PACO* yields a network-level significance value for the likelihood that hosts and parasites have coevolved.
-For each local network, we measure the strength of coevolution using (i) only local observations
+For each local network, we measure the strength of coevolution using (i) only local observations and (ii) all possible interactions between local species (as known from the regional aggregation of all local networks).

 # Point 1 -- Strong hypothesis that macro-evolutionary processes have macro-ecological consequences